piantedosi/piantedosi.github.io/gibbs sampling from decision tree/gibbs_sampling_from_decision_tree.md

 $$\hat{x}_{1,n} = M_{1,1}(x_2,x_3,...,x_n)$$

 These $$\{\hat{x}_{1,j}\}_{j=1,...,m}$$ give us an estimate for the marginal distribution, we will call it the **empirical marginal distribution**.
-This has the advantage that we can sample from it and this is true for all variables $$x_1,...,x_n$$.
+This has the advantage that we can sample from it.
+If we do the same process for all the variables $$x_1,...,x_n$$, we will be able to use these empirical marginal distributions in the Gibbs sampling algorithm to generate data, coming from an approximation of $$f(x_1,...,x_n)$$.

-To keep thing simple we will use as supervised model some simple decision three.
-Threfore the process of bootstrapping will give us a set of random forest predictors, one for each variable.
+To keep things simple we will use as supervised model some simple decision trees.
+Therefore the process of bootstrapping will give us a set of random forest predictors, one for each variable.
 We are not interested in the prediction of the random forests, but in the distribution of the prediction of each single base predictor.

 ## A test on cement dataset